Dorset Highways management and performance

 Asset specific documents examine each of Dorset's asset groups in detail.
 This includes information about the collecting and recording of asset condition and details individual maintenance strategies used for the different highway assets:

-The highways service forward programme of capital works for 2019/20 has been approved.
+The highways service forward programme of capital works for 2019/20 is currently being reviewed.